dylanratcliffe/delete-untagged-containers/README.md

 It is now possible (and recommended) to use an automatic [Github Actions token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) rather than a person access token.
 Which repos are allowed to access which packages can be configured in "Manage Actions access" under the settings for a given package.

+**NOTE:** This does not work with org-scoped packages.
+If you're having `Package not found` errors when using `secrets.GITHUB_TOKEN`, try using a personal access token instead.
+Follow [this thread](https://github.community/t/github-token-cannot-access-private-packages) for details.

 ```yaml
 name: Remove old package versions
 on: